mellowtechie/wond696-dante/README.md

 ### Configure and test dante.

+First rename the default conf file and then we will create a new one.
 Using `vi` as above lets create the danted.conf file.
 ```
+sudo mv vi /etc/danted.conf /etc/danted.conf.old
 sudo vi /etc/danted.conf
 ```